Year 2025 AGM Reports For AGM held on 9th May 2026

 Festival and special day celebrations

 The Lent season began with the Ash Wednesday imposition of ashes and Eucharist.
-Easter celebration follows the pattern of Palm Sunday, Maundy Thursday washing feet and stripping of the altar, whilst Good Friday includes the Stations of the Cross, and the Good Friday Liturgy; Early on Easter Sunday morning, at the Sunrise service, a new fire is lit to signify the new life brought by the Risen Christ.
+Easter celebration follows the pattern of Palm Sunday, Maundy Thursday washing feet and stripping of the altar, whilst Good Friday includes the Stations of the Cross, and the Good Friday Liturgy.
+The services in holy week were poorly attended.
+The Sunrise service on Easter Sunday morning was cancelled due to the weather situation.

-We celebrate Harvest, Remembrance, Dedication, Annual Memorial service, and Acklam Old Boys’ Remembrance service.
+We celebrate Harvest, Remembrance, Dedication, and annual Memorial service, and Acklam Old Boys Remembrance service.

 In preparation of Christmas and Easter, there is always an Advent and Lent study, which normally follows the course authorised by the archbishops.
 During the Lent season, three Agape meals (Wednesday lunch time) are held in church.
 Thanks to those who made soups, Agape loaves, and to all who attended.